-Born on August 24, 1955 in Pujols (France), a French national, Patrick PELATA is a graduate of École polytechnique and École nationale des ponts et chaussées.
-He also has a PhD in socioeconomics from École des hautes études en sciences
+Born on August 24, 1955 in Pujols (France), a French national, Patrick PELATA is a graduate of École polytechnique and École des ponts ParisTech.
+He also has a PhD in socioeconomics from École des hautes études en sciences sociales.

-He joined the Renault Group in 1984, holding various positions in manufacturing and engineering before being named Senior Vice-President of Vehicle Engineering in 1998, then Executive Vice-President for Nissan in 1999 (Japan), followed by Executive Vice-President in charge of Corporate and Product Planning, Design and Programs for Renault in 2005, and subsequently Chief Operating Officer for Renault in 2008.
+He joined the Renault Group in 1984, holding various positions in manufacturing and engineering before being named Senior Vice-President of Vehicle Engineering in 1998, then Executive Vice-President for Nissan in 1999 (Japan), then Executive Vice-President in charge of Corporate and Product Planning, Design and Programs for Renault in 2005, and then Chief Operating Officer for Renault in 2008.